🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 2. Neteller — Similar to Skrill, Owned by Same Parent

 Neteller operates on near-identical principles to Skrill and is owned by the same parent company, Paysafe Group.
-For NZ casino players, Neteller delivers the same instant-deposit and same-day-withdrawal experience with NZD support across every recommended casino.
+For NZ casino players, Neteller delivers the same instant-deposit experience with NZD support across every recommended casino.
+On withdrawals it is marginally slower than Skrill in practice: operators quote “within 24 hours” and measured averages sit around 11 hours once approved, again slowing over weekends.
+As with any e-wallet, treat these as declared and observed times rather than guarantees.
 The choice between Skrill and Neteller often comes down to which account you already hold or which offers more useful loyalty incentives at the time of registration.

 One distinctive Neteller feature is the Net+ Prepaid Mastercard, which converts your Neteller balance into a physical or virtual card usable anywhere Mastercard is accepted.
 This is useful for players who want to move winnings out of the casino ecosystem and into general spending without first transferring to a bank account.
 The card is issued in NZD for NZ-based applicants.